Idaho mother of missing children arrested on Kauai

-Kauai police today have arrested an Idaho woman whose two children have been missing since September.
+Kauai police Thursday arrested an Idaho woman whose two children have been missing since September.

-Lori Vallow, 47, also known as Lori Daybell, was arrested on a warrant issued by Madison County in Idaho and is in Kauai Police Department’s cellblock with a bail of $5 million.
+Lori Vallow, 46, also known as Lori Daybell, was arrested in Princeville, Kauai, around 2:30 p.m. on a warrant issued by Madison County in Idaho and is in Kauai Police Department’s cellblock with a bail of $5 million.

 Vallow failed to comply with a court order to produce her two children — Tylee Ryan, 17, and Joshua “J.J.”
 Vallow, 7 — to authorities in Madison County on Jan.
 30. Kauai police presented the court order to Vallow Jan.
 25.